-Computers that come pre-installed with Windows operating system include a dedicated, hidden partition containing the recovery image of the operating system.
+Computers that come pre-installed with the Windows operating system include a dedicated, hidden partition containing the recovery image of the operating system.
 The recovery image or recovery partition is used to repair or reset the computer (Windows) to factory settings in the event of system failure.

-Users who are well aware of the importance of having dedicated recovery partition seldom delete it or at least create a USB recovery drive before deleting the dedicated recovery partition.
+Users who are well aware of the importance of having a dedicated recovery partition seldom delete it or at least create a USB recovery drive before deleting the dedicated recovery partition.
 But since deleting the recovery partition is much easier than creating one, novice users often delete recovery partition to gain some disk space.

-Why create recovery partition?
+Why create a recovery partition?

 How to create a dedicated Windows 10 recovery partition?

-AOMEI OneKey Recovery is a free software designed to create dedicated recovery partition without losing any data.
-The program offers an intuitive interface and is compatible with all recent versions of Windows operating system from Windows 7 to Windows 10.
+AOMEI OneKey Recovery is a free software designed to create a dedicated recovery partition without losing any data.
+The program offers an intuitive interface and is compatible with all recent versions of the Windows operating system from Windows 7 to Windows 10.

-Its wizard style interface makes creating recovery partition a simple task.
+Its wizard-style interface makes creating recovery partition a simple task.
 But if you’re not sure how to use it, here is how to create dedicated recovery partition in Windows.

 Step 1: The first step is to download AOMEI OneKey Recovery.
-Run the downloaded setup file and follow the on-screen instructions to get it installed on to your PC.
+Run the downloaded setup file and follow the on-screen instructions to get it installed on your PC.

 Step 2: Launch OneKey Recovery.
 On the home screen, click the tile titled OneKey System Backup.